editorblitz/virtualenv-how-to/README.md

   Option 2: Manually activate environment in any terminal

-  # Find your environment path first
+  ### Find your environment path first
   where python  # or which python on Mac/Linux

-  # Then activate it
+  Then activate it
-  # On Windows:
+  On Windows:
   C:\path\to\your\newenv311\Scripts\activate

-  # On Mac/Linux:
-  source /path/to/your/newenv311/bin/activate

   Option 3: Use full path to correct Python